 What is a Stretch Code?

-When base codes are not keeping up with advances in technology and design practices, stretch codes provide an opportunity to train the building and development communities in advanced practices before the underlying energy code undergoes improvements and help accelerate market acceptance and adoption of more stringent energy efficiency codes in the future.
+When base codes are not keeping up with advances in technology and design practices, stretch codes provide an opportunity to train the building and development communities in advanced practices before the underlying energy code is improved and help accelerate market acceptance and adoption of more stringent energy efficiency codes in the future.

 Also known as reach codes, stretch codes can work in tandem with utility incentive programs.
 In many cases, utility energy efficiency programs, utility incentives and jurisdictional stretch code programs can be aligned.
 Read More